 Students who believe that their writing capabilities are not accurately captured in their academic profile may submit up to 3 writing samples to the Developmental Writing Supervisor of the Student Academic Success Center.
 Writing samples should be non-fiction, engage the ideas of other writers, and have gone through a multi-stage drafting, revision, and editing process.
 Submissions should include drafts (preferably with teacher's comments) and final versions of papers, and have been written in grades 11 or 12.

 Leanr more about Writing Lab and whether you would benefit by registering on the Writing Lab page.

 How Writing Placement Results Affect Registration

-As a result of the assessment procedure, you are placed in the writing class most appropriate to your demonstrated level of skill: (1) the Writing Tutorial, a developmental writing course offered through the Student Academic Success Center: (2) Writing Lab with English Composition; or (3) English Composition.
-Writing Tutorial credits count toward full-time enrollment requirements, and the grade received in the course is computed in your grade point average (GPA), but the course does not fulfill graduation requirements.
-If you place into Writing Tutorial, you must successfully complete it before enrolling in English Composition.
+As a result of the assessment procedure, you are placed in the writing class most appropriate to your demonstrated level of skill: (1) College Reading & Writing I, the first part of a two-course sequence that is equivalent to English Composition, taken concurrently with Writing Lab: (2) Writing Lab with English Composition; or (3) English Composition.
+Writing lab credits count toward full-time enrollment requirements, and the grade received in the course is computed in your grade point average (GPA), but the course does not fulfill graduation requirements.
 English Composition is part of the University's Core Curriculum and is required of all students as one component of that curriculum.
-The Writing Placement/Developmental Writing Supervisor is available for questions concerning placement in the advising and scheduling session that is part of the Orientation process.
-You may contact John D. Daugherty at email@example.com.